 Women of Vision (see wovexhibition.org) opens at the National Geographic Museum in Washington, D.C. in October 2013 and travels to five cities.
 Curated by Elizabeth Krist, senior photo editor for National Geographic magazine, the exhibition is a tribute to the spirit and the ambition of these journalists who have created powerful experiences for millions through the insightful, sensitive and strategic use of a camera.

 Women of Vision: National Geographic Photographers on Assignment is organized by the National Geographic Museum in Washington, D.C.
 An illustrated catalogue featuring an essay by journalist Ann Curry accompanies the exhibition and is on sale in the Mint Museum Shops for $30.

 Women of Vision is organized and traveled by the National Geographic Society.
 PNC Financial Services is the Presenting National Tour Sponsor for Women of Vision.
-Additional generous sponsorship supoprt in Charlotte is provided by Dickens Mitchener Residential Real Estate, the Mint Museum Auxiliary, UTC Aerospace Systems, and Moore & Van Allen.
+Additional generous sponsorship support in Charlotte is provided by Dickens Mitchener Residential Real Estate, the Mint Museum Auxiliary, Novant Health, UTC Aerospace Systems, and Moore & Van Allen.